devonorourke/guano/BRIpompton/docs/Pompton_workflow.md

  # Further analyses

- An R script was then used to manipulate the output `Perlut.otu_table.taxonomy.txt` file which includes both further data filtering, as well as the calculations for frequency tables and visualizations - [see here](https://github.com/devonorourke/guano/blob/master/Perlut/OTUanalysis.R).
+ An R script - [see here](https://github.com/devonorourke/guano/blob/master/Perlut/OTUanalysis.R) - was then used to manipulate an output file (`Pompton_h.otu_table.taxonomy.txt`) which includes both further data filtering, as well as the calculations for frequency tables and visualizations.

  > One such data filtering taking place here is the removal of reads associated with the mock community.
+Note that this is a conservative step which is perhaps a subtly subjective decision that may warrant revision: the biological mock community consists of about 20 insect members - these same members may be present in real samples (that is, they may be eaten by the birds) - but we have limited power to resolve the difference whether or not those mock samples are the result of index bleed or the result of actual detection.
+They were left out for the preliminary analyses, but the mock filtered and unfiltered datasets were both produced as `BRIPompton_FullFilteredOTUtable_noMock` and `BRIPompton_FullFilteredOTUtable_withMock`, respectively.

-Please see the Perlut [Github repo](https://github.com/devonorourke/guano/blob/master/Perlut) for subseuqent data summaries and visualizations.
+Please see the BRIPompton [Github repo](https://github.com/devonorourke/guano/tree/master/BRIpompton) for subsequent data summaries and visualizations.